Learning Ukulele with Curt

 What is a Chord?

-A Chord is a harmonic combination of three or more notes played simultaneously.
-It is a fundamental building block of music and is commonly used in various musical styles and genres.
+A Chord is a fundamental building block of music and is commonly used in various musical styles and genres.
 Chords provide harmony and support for melodies, creating a rich and textured sound.

 Traditional three-note chords are called a triad.
 Two notes are an interval, or dyad.
-Chords with four notes are a tetra-chord or 4-part chord; six notes are a hexachord, etc.
+Chords with four notes are a tetra-chord or 4-part chord; six notes are a hexachord, etc. These chords built in thirds (triads) are the the ONLY chords with traditional names: major, minor, diminished, and augmented.
+Chords beyond the triads - 4-part, 5-part, 6-part and, 7-part chords are still based on theses triads and they traditional names.

 These traditional triads, built in thirds, are the only chords that have traditionally been named with a capital letter and chord type information.
 All traditional names are based on these four types: Major, Minor, Diminished, and Augmented.
 Each chord type has a distinctive sound and emotional quality.
+NOTE: there is NO Dominant chord type — dominant is a harmonic function and NOT a chord name.

 Every chord can be given a specific name based on the notes that constitute the chord and the distances or intervals between the notes.
 As well as a Chord's Harmonic Function within a specific tonality or chord progression.
-It's actually this Harmonic Function that determines the name of the chord.
+It's actually this harmonic function that determines the name of the chord.

 From WikipediA • A Chord, in music, is any harmonic set of pitches/frequencies consisting of multiple notes (also called "pitches") that are heard as if sounding simultaneously.
 For many practical and theoretical purposes, arpeggios and broken chords (in which the notes of the chord are sounded one after the other, rather than simultaneously), or sequences of chord tones, may also be considered as chords in the right musical context.